Hello and welcome, my fellow tele-toilers and anyone just scrolling by!

 How to enable RDP connections on Windows 10

-By default, the remote desktop connections are disabled, so to connect computers using the RDC technology you’ll need to mate some changes to the System properties.
+By default, the remote desktop connections are disabled, so to connect computers using the RDC technology you’ll need to allow remote connections in Windows 10 settings.
 But don’t get discouraged, ‘cause it’s really easy to do (provided you’ve got the Administrator permissions, of course).

 Here are some easy to follow instructions for you: